+'''

-124 Same as footnote above.
+Same as footnote above.

+'''

 The focus of the assessment in this Action Plan centers on identifying those immediate impacts to businesses (buildings and content) resulting from Irma and María.
 The Small Business Administration (SBA) makes low cost disaster loans available to qualified businesses and their services are an important indicator of business impact.
 Utilizing SBA business data in conjunction with HUD methods laid out in the Federal Register informs the approach to identify property and content impacts to businesses across Puerto Rico.
 According to SBA business loan information125 there were 88,988 applications issued across the Island.
 Of these, 4,010 applicants had a verified property loss of \$312,990,105 and another 16,840 applicants are either "in-process", have withdrawn, or were declined for a loan from the program.
 An additional 68,773 applications were issued but not returned to the SBA (Table 34).
 Note, the high percentage of applications that were issued but not returned.
-Anecdotal evidence suggests that many Puerto Rican small business owners walked away from the SBA process because they feared they simply could not repay a business loan.
-Other applicants, particularly those who were declined, have seen an increase in advocacy from members of Congress who hope to see higher rates of SBA approvals moving forward.
+Anecdotal evidence suggests that many Puerto Rican small business loan.
+Other applicants, particularly those who were declined, have seen an increase in advocacy from members of Congress who hope to see higher rates of SBA approvals moving forward.126

 125 SBA_DCMS_Business_report_Irma_Maria_PR_00029_PR_00031_09_2_2018.
 126 http://newsismybusiness.com/velazquez-rebuild-businesses/.